katharostech/bevy_assetio_zip/README.md

 ```

 This will automatically zip up your crate's `assets` folder and put it in your `target/` dir
 when compiling release builds.
+When distributing your application simply take your asset bundle
+and place it adjacent to the executable and Bevy will attempt to load assets from the bundle
+before falling back to the `assets` dir.

-You can configure the name, obfuscation, and compression of the
+You can configure the name, obfuscation, and compression of the bundle by creating and
-bundle by creating and `asset_config.toml` file next to your `Cargo.toml` file:
+`asset_config.toml` file next to your `Cargo.toml` file:

 ```toml
 # Bundle assets even for debug builds